 I love pot stickers.
 Who doesn’t?
 Unless you’ve been living under a rock you know and love these little pan fried Japanese dumplings.
 They’re always the first thing we order when we’re at a Japanese restaurant, and they disappear in a flash.
 I get so excited when I see that fat stack of gyoza (Japanese for potsticker) wrappers in my fridge.
 That means I don’t have to order them in pathetic little bunches of 6 at a time.
 I don’t have to fight anyone for the last one.
 I can make a hundred pot stickers if I want to.
 I can fill them with whatever I want.
 I’m a happy camper.
 These salmon potstickers will be a new favorite of yours, I promise!

-I chose to go with a filling of lightly poached salmon mixed with lots of zesty spring onions and fresh ginger.
+These delicate potstickers have a filling of lightly poached salmon mixed with lots of zesty spring onions and fresh ginger.
 I wanted the filling to be clean and light, and taste like salmon, so I avoided unnecessary ingredients.
 I love the texture of these because it’s slightly chunky but at the same time super tender.
 In restaurants potsticker fillings are usually ground, and more dense.
 These are better, if I do say so myself.